xmake-io/xmake-docs/README.md

 #### Fetch toolchain and packages

-We can also use the specified `muslcc` cross-compilation toolchain to compile and integrate all dependent packages
+We can also use the specified `muslcc` cross-compilation toolchain to compile and integrate all dependent packages.

 ```lua
 add_requires("muslcc")